deeleman/spaghettify/README.md

 ![Travis (.com)](https://img.shields.io/travis/com/deeleman/spaghettify)
 [![Coverage Status](https://coveralls.io/repos/github/deeleman/spaghettify/badge.svg?branch=master)](https://coveralls.io/github/deeleman/spaghettify?branch=master)

-Spaghettify implements a DOM interceptor and a _middleware-funneling processor_ that turns any static web site into a XHR-driven Single Page Application (SPA).

-The business logic is pretty straightforward: A `Spaghettify` instance object will intercept all your website links and every time an eligible link is clicked, Spaghettify will spin up a functional reactive stream which will process the request payload, composing a final fully fleshed out DOM snapshot featuring all necessary transformations.
-In order to achieve this the `Spaghettify` underlying mechanism streams the payload through an extendable row of pluggable I/O middleware functions, each one observing the [Single Responsibility Principle](http://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) and digesting the input stream before passing it over to the next stage in the pipeline.
+Spaghettify turns any static HTML site into a Single Page Application with AJAX-driven navigation and DOM elements sate persistence features.
+For doing so it implements a DOM interceptor and a _middleware-funneling processor_ that captures link click events, fetches each requested document via XHR and digests the response by streaming it through a series of middlware functions before refreshing the browser document.

-These middleware handlers can be categorized into `onBeforeComplete` middleware hooks, which DO NOT mutate the current page DOM, and `onAfterComplete` middleware hooks that do apply their changes (hence mutate) directly on the current page DOM.
+These middleware functions are pluggable I/O handlers which observe the [Single Responsibility Principle](http://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) and conform a full pipeline of steps, which can be categorized into `onBeforeComplete` middleware hooks, which DO NOT mutate the current page DOM, and `onAfterComplete` middleware hooks that do apply their changes (hence mutate) directly on the current page DOM after it has been injected.

 The entire project is built on top of TypeScript and implements several polyfills and coding strategies to extend support to old legacy browsers, such as MSIE11.